EnautMendi/Muskit/README.md

 ### generatorConfig.py

-generatorConfig.py is the configuration file for the MutantsGenerator component.
+This configuration file provides instructions to the MutantsGenerator component.
 A sample file is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/generatorConfig.py">here </a>.

+In particular, it allows a user to provide various selection criteria that will be taken into the account while generating mutants.
+One can select 1) all mutants; 2) set a limit on maximum number of mutants to be generated; 3) selection based on operator types (i.e., add, remove, or delete); 4) selection based on gate tyes (one qubit or multiple qubit); 5) selection of exact gates on a circuit for replace and deleting, 6) selection a location to add new gates.

 ### executorConfig.py
 - executorConfig.py is the configuration file for the MutantsExecutor component.
 A sample file is available <a href=https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/executorConfig.py>here </a>.